Hypergeometric SLE with $\kappa=8$: Convergence of UST and LERW in Topological Rectangles

-To end this section, we summarize the strategy of the proof Theorem~\ref{thm::ust_Dobrushin}.
-The first step is to show the tightness of the Peano curves.
+The strategy of the proof Theorem~\ref{thm::ust_Dobrushin} can be summarized as follows: The first step is to show the tightness of the Peano curves.
 This is a consequence of the fact that $\mathbf{trunk}\cap\mathbf{trunk}^*=\emptyset$ almost surely.
 The second step is to show the convergence of driving function by martingale observable~\cite[Theorem~4.4]{LawlerSchrammWernerLERWUST}.
-This step only requires $\Omega_{\delta}^{\diamond}\to\Omega$ in the Carath\'{e}odory sense and does not need any regularity assumption on $\partial\Omega$.
+This step only requires $\Omega_{\delta}^{\diamond}\to\Omega$ in the Carath\'{e}odory sense and does not need {}smoothness regularity assumption on $\partial\Omega$.